How to Use a Sauna: 15 Starter Tips for Infrared Sauna Use

 The heater panels are already emitting tuned far infrared energy at maximum capacity and your body is receiving all the infrared energy it can absorb.
 Take your time and enjoy yourself.

-Far Infrared ‘soft’ heat is calming and relaxing, just like feeling your body soak up the warmth of the sun on a cool day, and as your body becomes more accustomed to raising your core temperature on a regular basis you will sweat twice as much as a traditional sauna!
-And detoxify 5X more than with a traditional sauna… at cabin air temperatures that are 40-60 degrees Fahrenheit lower than hot rock and steam saunas!
+Far Infrared ‘soft’ heat is calming and relaxing, just like feeling your body soak up the warmth of the sun on a cool day, and as your body becomes more accustomed to raising your core temperature on a regular basis, you will still sweat profusely with sauna cabin air temperatures that are 40-60 degrees Fahrenheit lower than hot rock and steam saunas!

 After you have ‘ramped up’ in your first week or two of use, you will probably find that you want to spend more time in the sauna.
 It feels good, works great, clears your mind and strengthens your body.
 Stress, body aches and pains all simply melt away.